Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 He's at Wimbledon.

-Even at random it'll probably make more sense than how I've done it
+Even at random, it'll probably make more sense than how I've done it.

 So he's made the final of Wimbledon.
-Right?
-That's big.
-Yeah, that's big.
-His opponent was one Reverend

-John Thornycroft Hartley.
+His opponent was won Reverend John Thornycroft Hartley.

 Give that to me again.